Taufikalfurqan/Taufikalfurqan/README.md

 - 👋 Hi, I’m @Taufikalfurqan
 - 👀 I’m interested in Web Developer, Artificial Intelegence, and Cyber Security
 - 🌱 I’m currently learning how to become a fullstack developer
-- 📫 contact me on instagram @taufikalfurqan._
+- 📫 Contact me on instagram @taufikalfurqan._

 <!---
 Taufikalfurqan/Taufikalfurqan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.